openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 .. meta:
     frontend_status: Done

-A *char literal* represents a value with a single character or a single escape sequence preceded by the characters 'single quote' (U+0027) and 'c' (U+0063), and followed by a single quote.
+A *char literal* represents the following:

+-  A value with a single character; or
+-  A single escape sequence preceded by the characters 'single quote' (U+0027) and 'c' (U+0063), and followed by a single quote.

 .. code-block:: abnf